syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/tree-grid/overview.md

 * **Paging**: Allows easy switching between pages using the pager bar.
 * **Editing**: Offers cell and row editing modes for updating the records.
 * **Columns**: The column definitions are used as the datasource schema in the TreeGrid.
 This plays a vital role in rendering column values in the required tree structure.
 * **Reordering**: Allows dragging and dropping of any column anywhere in the treegrid’s column header row, thus allowing repositioning of columns.
-    * **Resizing**:Resizing allows changing column width on the fly by simply dragging the right corner of the column header.
+* **Resizing**: Resizing allows changing column width on the fly by simply dragging the right corner of the column header.
 * **Cell Styling**: TreeGrid cell styles can be customized either by using CSS or programmatically.
 * **Selection**: Rows or cells can be selected in the treegrid.
 One or more rows or cells can also be selected by holding Ctrl or Command, or programmatically.
 * **Templates**: Templates can be used to create custom user experiences in the treegrid.
 * **Aggregation**: Provides the option to easily visualize the aggregates for column values.
 Displays aggregates for child data.